Latest News

 Frank Rodino is founder and president of Churchill Communications.
 A clinician and healthcare communications innovator, Frank lectures frequently on topics relating to healthcare publishing and outcomes research.

 Before establishing Churchill Communications, Frank practiced as a physician assistant with a New York-area health maintenance organization.
-While in practice he recognized the need clinically-relevant, unbiased information about newly-approved therapies.
+While in practice he recognized the need for clinically-relevant, unbiased information about newly-approved therapies.
 Soon afterwards, he founded Churchill Communications with the goal of producing high-quality scientific content that was balanced and relevant to the practicing clinician.

 Frank earned a B.S. in physician assistant education and an M.H.S. in Health Care Administration from Stony Brook University's School of Health Technology and Management where he has served as full-time and adjunct faculty.
-In practicing in a New York-area HMO, Frank served as a medical officer in the United States Coast Guard.
-He served as president of the New York State Society of Physician Assistants in 1983, and in 1997, Stony Brook University's School of Health Technology and Management honored Frank as a "distinguished alumnus".
+While practicing in a New York-area HMO, Frank served as a medical officer in the United States Coast Guard.
+He served as president of the New York State Society of Physician Assistants in 1983, and in 1997, Stony Brook University's School of Health Technology and Management honored Frank as a "distinguished alumnus."

 Frank is a member of the International Society of Medical Publishing Professionals, the International Society of Pharmacoeconomics and Outcomes Research, the American Medical Writers Association, and numerous professional healthcare societies.